World Sportscar Championship

-The World Sportscar Championship was the world series run for sports car racing by the FIA from 1953 to 1992.
+The World Sportscar Championship was the world endurance racing series run for sports car racing, sanctioned by the Fédération Internationale de l'Automobile (FIA), from 1953 to 1992.
+The championship evolved from a small collection of the most important sportscar, endurance, and road racing events in Europe and North America with dozens of gentleman drivers at the grid to a professional racing series where the world's largest automakers spent millions of dollars per year.

-The championship evolved from a small collection of the most important sportscar, endurance, and road racing events in Europe and North America with dozens of gentleman drivers at the grid, to a professional racing series where the world's largest automakers spent millions of dollars per year.
-The official name of the series changed throughout the years, however it has generally been known as the World Sportscar Championship from its inception in 1953.
-The World Sportscar Championship was, with the Formula One World Championship, one of the two major world championships in circuit motor racing.

-In 2012 the World Sportscar Championship was revived and renamed as the World Endurance Championship.
+The official name of the series frequently changed throughout the years but was generally known as the World Sportscar Championship from its inception in 1953.
+Alongside the Formula One World Championship, it was one of the two major World Championships in circuit motor racing.
+The championship was revived in the 2012 season under the new name as the FIA World Endurance Championship.

+Official names

+The series was known under different names throughout the years: